cwestwater/cwestwater.github.io/_drafts/VMware-Tools-Drivers.md

 > VMware Tools is a set of services and modules that enable several features in VMware products for better management of, and seamless user interactions with, guest operating systems.

-In this post I will details how to download, install, and extract the drivers of VMware Tools.
+In this post I will details how to download, extract, and manually VMware Tools and the drivers contained in it.

-## What does VMware Tools do?

 ## Download

 The first thing is to download VMware tools.
 The [VMware Tools Operating System Specific Packages](https://www.vmware.com/support/packages.html) is an excellent resource for finding all the Tools package downloads.
 To see a list of all release back to v10.0.0 you can visit [https://packages.vmware.com/tools/releases/](https://packages.vmware.com/tools/releases/).

 The latest VMware Tools can always be accessed at [https://packages.vmware.com/tools/releases/latest/](https://packages.vmware.com/tools/releases/latest/).
-At the time of this blog post the latest VMware Tools version is 11.1.1.
+At the time of this blog post the latest VMware Tools version is 11.1.5.

 Under the version of tools you need, there are download options for the following operating systems: